tcardoso2/considering/DOCUMENTATION.md

 **Parameters**

--   `text` **[text](https://developer.mozilla.org/en-US/docs/Web/HTML)** is the statement's content in user story valid format, see isUserStoryFormat method of statement object for additional details.
+-   `text` **[text](https://developer.mozilla.org/en-US/docs/Web/HTML)** is the statement's content in user story valid format, see {isUserStoryFormat} method of {statement} for additional details.

 **Examples**